 The steps

-Grab your dates and place them in a bowl to soak in water.
+- Grab your dates and place them in a bowl to soak in water.

-Quick version vs overnight method
+Quick vs overnight method

-You can make this recipe using a blender, immersion stick or food processor.
-Since making this paste over and over again I have figured out that you can short cut the softening the date.
+Since making this paste over and over again I have figured out that you can short cut the softening the dates.
 I think sometimes playing the waiting game can be off putting so I have a solution

-Quick method: Add the dates to a bowl with 2 cups of hot water and soak for 30 minutes then transfer to your blender/food processor and puree.
-You shouldn't have any issues with the dates breaking down as they should be super soft.
+Quick method: Add the dates to a bowl with of hot water and soak for 30 minutes then transfer to your blender and puree.

-Over night method: Add the dates to a bowl with 2 cups of lukewarm water and leave to soften overnight.
 Some people might want to do this method if they are concerned about destroying the nutritional value of the dates.

 Baking with date paste